sethgecko13/mzcache/README.md

 ## Variables

-You can set two optional variables to control cache location.
+You can set an optional variable to control cache location.

-- MZ_CACHE_DIR - defaults to /var/tmp/mzcache -- this will be the location of the cache data
+- MZ_CACHE_DIR - defaults to /var/tmp/mzcache -- this will be the location of the cache data and lockfiles
-- MZ_CACHE_TMP - defaults to /tmp/ -- this will be the location of the lockfiles to control concurrent cachefile access.

 ## Scheduled Jobs